UrbanInstitute/urbnthemes/README.md

 ### Overview

-`urbnthemes` is a set of tools for creating Urban Institute-themed plots and maps in R. The package extends `ggplot2` with web, print, and map themes as well as tools that make plotting easier at the Urban Institute. `urbnthemes` replaces the [urban\_R\_theme](https://github.com/UrbanInstitute/urban_R_theme).
+`urbnthemes` is a set of tools for creating Urban Institute-themed plots and maps in R. The package extends `ggplot2` with print and map themes as well as tools that make plotting easier at the Urban Institute. `urbnthemes` replaces the [urban\_R\_theme](https://github.com/UrbanInstitute/urban_R_theme).

 ### Installation